 Of course, to take advantage of a systematic plan, investors must be willing to stick to the strategy during bad markets.
 Regular investing does not ensure a profit or protect against loss, and investors should consider their willingness to keep investing when share prices are declining.

 During the 20 years of this hypothetical investment, there were periods of market declines with various highs and lows.
-But at the end of those 20 years, the investor would have built up an account balance of $278,924, which includes $37,482 in total dividend payments, on a total investment of $120,000.
-It’s interesting to note that the dividends ended up totaling more than 30% of what was invested.*
+But at the end of those 20 years, the investor would have built up an account balance of $283,781, which includes $36,209 in total dividend payments, on a total investment of $120,000.
+It’s interesting to note that the dividends ended up totaling 30% of what was invested.*

 If you and your financial professional decide that an automatic investment plan makes sense, you can get one started online.